Carl Procario-Foley, Ph.D.

 Dr. Carl Procario-Foley with Dr. Michael Hemesath, President of St. John's University

-Carl earned his PhD in 2011 from Fordham University's Graduate School of Religion and Religious Education.
-He received his Bachelor of Arts degree from St. John's University (Collegeville, MN) and a Master's of Theological Studies from Catholic Theological Union in Chicago.
+Carl earned his Ph.D. in 2011 from Fordham University's Graduate School of Religion and Religious Education.
+He received his Bachelor of Arts degree from St. John's University (Collegeville, Minn.) and a Master's of Theological Studies from Catholic Theological Union in Chicago.
+He received the St. John's University Class of 1982 Alumni Achievement Award for leadership at Iona and service to the church.
+The award was presented during the St. John’s University reunion weekend on June 24, 2017.
 Carl's doctoral dissertation explores the notion of solidarity as it has evolved in Catholic Social Thought and as it is taught in institutions of higher education.
 A member of the Religious Education Association and the Catholic Campus Ministries Association, he has presented several times at both of their national conferences.

-Master of Theological Studies, Catholic Theological Union, Chicago, IL
+Master of Theological Studies, Catholic Theological Union, Chicago

-Bachelor of Arts, St. John’s University, Collegeville, MN
+Bachelor of Arts, St. John’s University, Collegeville, Minn.

 Service Activities Coordinator, Iona College

 Chair, Office of Mission and Ministry, Iona College

 Director, Office of Mission and Ministry, Iona College

 Phone: (914) 633-2632